 During university I took on freelance jobs on PeoplePerHour to pay rent.
 I had a client who I developed a piece of software for.
 This software, now referred to as 'the script', scrapes a series of websites looking for new job adverts and regex'ing out the good stuff.
 Once the script completes, I hit the MailGun API with a zipped archive of CSVs.
 Run-of-the-mill, nothing-complex, easyjob10minutes.

 Nothing's ever easy though.
 Running a ~20min (concurrent reqs) python script and manually making the ZIP was one thing, so automating that process shouldn't be a problem, right?
 Wrong.
 Beyond the fact that the sites naturally change the markup of their job adverts which requires rewriting the script each time, I just could not figure out why cron wasn't reliable.
-There's a .sh to kick off the script and wait for completion... technically, each site is a different python script, written in a micro-framework style to speed up development of any future scraping work that might come my way, wait for those processes to complete.
-Broadly it looks something like
+There's a .sh to kick off the script and wait for completion... technically, each site is a different python script, written in a micro-framework style to speed up development of any future scraping work that might come my way.
+Broadly it looks something like:

-In my mind, running crontab -e and adding the following should mean that I can sip back with a cup of Earl Grey:
+In my mind, running crontab -e and adding the following should mean that I can sip back with a cup of tea:

 30 23 * * * 7 cd /root && sh thescript.sh

 Alas, upon :wq and a service cron restart, the BCC'd email did not greet me first thing Monday morning.
-For why crond?
-Hath I not satisfactorily commanded you?
+Why crond?
+Have I not satisfactorily commanded you?
 No but really, what the hell.
 That script is being run right?
 I'm just going to confirm locally that I understand the core concepts here.

 * * * * * echo "hi" > /var/log/thescript